RTHyman/audio-program/README.md

 # project goal

 The initial goal of the project is to provide a simple project that will teach basics of enclosures, LEDs and buttons, soldering, python, and raspberry pi.
-The goal of the project itself beyond education is to create a 'noisemaker' which will have 4 different folders with different categories of sound files (wav, mp3, etc)
+The goal of the project itself beyond education is to create a small box that will play short sound clips  which will have 4 different folders with different categories of sound files (wav, mp3, etc)

 In the current design, the setup is to have each color correspond to a different emotion: